AndreassenLab/MicroSalmon/README.md

 -h, --help Shows help message and exits

 Search terms can be provided as an argument, or by giving a file with one search term per line, or both, in which case all terms from both inputs will be used. gene symbols are case sensitive, and must be written as given in other search outputs or in the SQANTI_OmicsBox_Annotation.tsv file in the DATA folder:
--q QUERY, --query QUERY                Query IDs, one or more Gene symbols separated by semicolons, e.g -q ARGI2;mavs
+-q QUERY, --query QUERY                Query IDs, one Gene symbol or a list of multiple Gene symbols in quotes separated by sspacess, e.g -q "ARGI2 mavs"
 -i QUERY_FILE, --query_file QUERY_FILE Query filename.
 Must be a list of Gene Symbols, one per line.
 At least one of Input_File or Query is required.

 Misc parameters: